-A subject (child, parent, guardian or legal custodian, alleged perpetrator) who feels there is incorrect or erroneous information contained in the Child Protective Services Assessment Summary, or who disagrees with its conclusions, may request a correction of the report.
+A subject (child, parent, guardian or legal custodian, alleged perpetrator) who feels there is incorrect or erroneous information contained in the Child Protective Services Assessment Summary, or who disagrees with its conclusions, may request a correction of the report within ninety days of the completion of the Child Protective Services Assessment Summary.

-The subject must submit a written request within six months of the completion of the Child Protective must submit a written request within six months of the completion of the Child Protective Assessment Summary.
+A person named in the report as having abused a child has the right to appeal the finding of a child abuse report.
+To appeal, the person named in the report as having abused a child must submit a written request within ninety days of the completion of the Child Protective Services Assessment Summary.
 Requests must be sent to:

-Appeals Section 1305 E Walnut St, 5th Floor Des Moines, Iowa 50319-0114
+Department of Human Services Appeals Section 1305 E Walnut Street, 5th Floor Des Moines, Iowa 50319 Phone: 515-281-3094